Interdisciplinary Studies

 1No more than one course from each group (e.g. no more than one English course).

-The Interdisciplinary Studies, Women's Studies Associate in Arts (A.A.) degree may be obtained by completion of the required program, plus general education requirements, plus sufficient electives to meet a 60-unit total.
+The Interdisciplinary Studies, Women's Studies Associate in Arts (A.A.) degree may be obtained by completion of the required program, plus the local CRC General Education Requirement, plus sufficient electives to meet a 60-unit total.
 See CRC graduation requirements.

 Career Information